About

 Ken would go on to take out his license out in 2002.
 From here he has developed a respected reputation and whether it’s a solid handicapper, a high-class juvenile or a classic contender, Ken has shown that he and his excellent team can deliver in all divisions of racing.
 He is also a good communicator and he and the experienced team at Osborne Lodge strive to assess the evolving individual merits of each horse and then advise accordingly the best future course of action.

-2020 saw Osborne Lodge house four or five relatively cheaply assembled 2yr olds excel on racecourses in Ireland, UK, France, and USA, notably Miss Amulet winning the Lowther Stakes G2, a close 2nd in The Cheveley Park Stakes G1 and 3rd in The Breeders’ Cup Juvenile Fillies Turf and including debut Curragh Maiden winners and Stakes performers Teresa Mendoza and Thunder Beauty.
+2020 saw Osborne Lodge house four or five relatively cheaply assembled 2yr olds excel on racecourses in Ireland, the UK, France, and the USA, notably Miss Amulet winning the Lowther Stakes G2, a close 2nd in The Cheveley Park Stakes G1 and 3rd in The Breeders’ Cup Juvenile Fillies Turf and including debut Curragh Maiden winners and Stakes performers Teresa Mendoza and Thunder Beauty.

-And of course, Laws of Indices, the 2020 Railway Stakes G2 winner and 3rd place finisher in the Jean Luc Lagardere G1, who in 2021 returned to France to win in very gallant fashion the Prix Jean Prat G1 at Deauville.
+Laws of Indices, the 2020 Railway Stakes G2 winner and 3rd place finisher in the Jean Luc Lagardere G1, who in 2021 returned to France to win in very gallant fashion the Prix Jean Prat G1 at Deauville.
 He now continues his career in Australia.

 Ken and his wife Pauline purchased Osborne Lodge in 2018.
 Situated on the Northern edge of the Curragh plains, it has been lucky to its previous incumbents with an Irish Classic haul to date of 18, including 3 Irish Derby winners – Flax Park in 1905, Wild Bouquet in 1908 and later Zarathustra in 1954 – not to mention latterly through the highly successful tenure of the Hughes family, Champion Hurdle and Grand National winners.
 Built in 1897 by James Dunne, Ken and Pauline hope to continue the classic legacy here and write their own chapter in a rich and successful history.